Te-Maramataka/mataripy/README.md

 * Other languages - you will need to find the wrapper for your langauge, if is other than Python or JavaScript.
 * [Direct API call](https://ssd-api.jpl.nasa.gov/doc/horizons.html) - as an alternative, you can directly call their API

-## Getting Apperant Distant between the Sun and Matariki - Bonus point
+## Getting Apperant Distance between the Sun and Matariki - Bonus point
 Instead of using the rule of thumb of 19 June to predict the rise of Matariki, you can calculate the locations of the sun and Matariki cluster and see when the cluster is visible at dawn.
 To do this you will need to find out [horizontal coordinates](https://en.wikipedia.org/wiki/Horizontal_coordinate_system) (AZ/EL) for both objects.
 The AZ/EL for the sun can be retrieved from JPL Horizons.
 For the Matariki cluster, you will need to convert its [equatorial coordinate](https://en.wikipedia.org/wiki/Equatorial_coordinate_system) (RA/DEC) (which can be safely assumed to be constants) to its AZ/EL.
 This [conversion can be done](https://gist.github.com/dokeeffe/18857db66dbabc14679c20a8560e2cd6) for example using Astropy in python.